 Leadership is seriously hard work.
 There’s a ton of pressure, juggling and personal sacrifice.
 Don’t let burnout get the best of you!
 Learn the signs of a major leadership crash before it happens and how to be a better agency leader by knowing how to stop self-sabotaging.

 - How to identify the signs of an impending leadership crash.

 - How to be the leader your agency needs.

 Today’s guest is Stephen Mansfield, a leadership consultant to CEO’s, celebrities and politicians in crisis.
 He is also a speaker and author; and his specialty is helping with the recovery of leadership crashes.
-After years of handling things like major corporation CEO’s affairs and politician’s misuse of power, he has identified 10 signs of a pending leadership crash.
+After years of handling things like major corporation CEO’s affairs and politician’s misuse of power, he has identified 10 signs of a pending leadership crash that will help us stop self-sabotaging traits.
 Stephen’s on the show to describe some of these signs in a proactive attempt to help us identify and avoid our own leadership crash.

 What is a leadership crash?

 A leadership crash, in Stephen’s words, is a high profile mistake – an affair, embezzlement, misuse of authority or credentials, etc. – that sabotages the career and life of someone in a leadership role.